Mental Health Resources for College Students

 Habits for Improving Your Sleep Health

 - Sleep apnea: If a person experiences interruptions in breathing during sleep, they may be suffering from sleep apnea.
 This usually occurs when the tissue of the back of the throat collapses during rest, leaving the sufferer gasping for air.
-While anyone can experience it, people who are overweight are more likely to have sleep apnea.
+While anyone can experience it, sleep apnea can become more common with weight gain.

 - Restless leg syndrome: As a result of a disorder with a part of the nervous system, restless leg syndrome can cause sleep deprivation.
 Those with this syndrome experience a strong urge to move their legs.
 Obviously, this can complicate the act of falling asleep.

-- Being open about your own mental health issues, as long as you are comfortable doing so.
+- Being open about your own mental health issues, as long as you’re comfortable doing so.
 Demonstrate that your illness does not define you.

 - Being mindful about your own word choice when it comes to mental illness.
 Don’t use demeaning, hurtful terms like “crazy,” “psycho,” or “insane” to describe an illness.
 These words reinforce mental health stigma.